 In this post, we discuss natural remedies for cracked skin on fingertips around nails or split skin on thumb so that you can relieve pain, soothe discomfort, and manage symptoms.

 Causes for Skin on Fingers Cracking and Peeling

 First of all, let’s explore some reasons why the skin on your fingers may be cracking or peeling.

 Usually, a skin fissure on finger or split skin on thumb happens when the skin barrier is compromised or you have extremely dry skin This peeling skin on fingers near nails often results from dryness and irritation.
 When the skin doesn’t have enough oil, it loses moisture which causes it to shrink.
 In contrast, when the skin is smooth and hydrated, natural oils prevent the skin from drying out by retaining moisture.

 Dryness can be exacerbated by cold weather, prolonged exposure to hot water, and chemical irritants like harsh ingredients found in soaps and laundry detergent.

 Cracked skin on fingertips may also be due to skin conditions like eczema or psoriasis.
 Eczema is an inflammatory skin condition that causes itching, peeling, flaking, and redness.
 It results from a damaged skin barrier that has trouble retaining moisture, hence why dryness is such a common symptom.

 Likewise, psoriasis is a skin condition that results from an overactive immune system causing extra build-up on the skin.
-It leaves the skin feeling tender, itchy, rough, and red, potentially even causing changes to the nails or nail beds.
+It leaves the skin feeling tender, itchy, rough, and red, potentially even causing changes like dry skin under nails.

 What Does Split Skin on Fingertips Look Like?